dwinchell/multihub-gitops/README.md

 # Getting Started

+1. Clone this Git repository.

-**IMPORTANT: When you clone this, use the --recurse-submodules option**
+**IMPORTANT: When you clone the repository, use the --recurse-submodules option.**

-This repository uses a submodule.
-In order for git to correctly pull the code, specify the --recurse-submodules option as part of the clone command:

 ```
 git clone --recurse-submodules https://github.com/dwinchell/multihub-gitops.git
 ```

+This repository uses a submodule.
+In order for git to correctly pull the code, specify the --recurse-submodules option as part of the clone command.

 2. Install the Pattern.
 ```
 ./pattern.sh make install